-- Are students learning what faculty think students are being taught? - Are faculty teaching students the most appropriate skills, content, and/or competencies? - Can faculty improve how they are teaching students?
+- Are students learning what faculty think students are being taught? - Are faculty teaching students the right things (e.g., skills, content, competencies)? - Can faculty improve how they are teaching students?

-Assessment of learning begins with goals for student learning, either in courses or in programs.
+Assessment of learning begins with goals for student learning, be it in courses or in programs.
 We discuss course goals in our response to Standard 1.C.3.
 At the program level, student learning outcomes are published in our catalog and in our centralized and public-facing curriculum database.
 With learning goals in place, all academic programs are expected to engage in the following: